 But in the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
 Which means that the country is closed to traditional missionaries.
 In order to have a lasting impact, foreigners must have a legitimate purpose for a long-term visa.

 For Steward, the answer came in the form of business.

-With help from Serge’s Business for Transformation initiative, he became one of 18 Serge Business for Transformation missionaries.
-He started a small hospitality business.
+He became a Serge Business for Transformation missionary and started a small hospitality business.